 Non-Contracted Exhibit Space

-Any person, firm, or organization not having contracted with the Society for the occupancy of space in the exhibit hall will not be permitted to display or demonstrate any products, processes, or services; solicit orders; or distribute advertising materials in the San Diego Convention Center or in any hotel used by the Society to house registrants.
+Any person, firm, or organization not having contracted with the Society for the occupancy of space in the exhibit hall will not be permitted to display or demonstrate any products, processes, or services; solicit orders; or distribute advertising materials in the Walter E. Washington Convention Center or in any hotel used by the Society to house registrants.
 Any noncompliance with this regulation will result in the prompt removal of the offending person and property from the area.
 No exhibit will be permitted in a hotel room.